coingaming/elixir-test/README.md

 ### API reference

 Requirements for public functions provided by `ExBanking` module.
 Any function should return success result or error result.
-Success result is various for each function, error result is generic
+Success result is different for each function, error result is generic

 ```
 @type banking_error :: {:error,